-Your 'waiting period' will remain unchanged.
+Your 'benefit period' and 'waiting period' will remain unchanged.

-When Income Protection cover will end
+When Income Protection cover ends

-There are various circumstances when your Income Protection cover will end.
-These are shown below:
+There are various circumstances when your Income Protection cover would end.
+These are:

-- You no longer hold a QSuper Accumulation account. - You cancel your cover (cover will be cancelled on the later of the date requested or date received by the Trustee). - You turn 65 (60 if you are a 'police officer'1). - You are no longer an 'Australian resident'. - You are determined to have a 'total and permanent disablement', or a 'terminal illness'. - If you are a new 'member' employed by the Queensland Government or a 'default employer', 120 days after cover starting if the full amount of the premiums remain unpaid (cover is cancelled from the date of inception). - If you are an existing 'member' employed by the Queensland Government or a 'default employer' and the full amount of the monthly premium remains unpaid for 60 days. - If you are a new or existing 'member' not employed by the Queensland Government or a 'default employer' and the full amount of the monthly premium remains unpaid for 60 days. - When we have not received any money into your account for the last 13 months (unless you have permanently opted in). - If the balance of your account would reduce to less than \$0 after a premium payment. - The date the insurance policy terminates. - The date you die.
+- You no longer hold a QSuper Accumulation account. - You cancel your cover (the later of the date requested or date received by the Trustee). - You turn 65 (60 if you are a 'police officer'). - You are no longer an 'Australian resident'. - You are determined to have a 'total and permanent disablement', or a 'terminal illness'. - If you are a new 'member' employed by a Queensland Government employer or a 'default employer', 120 days after cover starts if the full amount of the monthly premium is due and remains unpaid (cover is cancelled from the date of inception). - If you are an existing 'member' employed by a Queensland Government employer or a 'default employer', 60 days after the full amount of the monthly premium is due and remains unpaid. - If you are a new or existing 'member' not employed by a Queensland Government employer or a 'default employer', 60 days after the full amount of the monthly premium is due and remains unpaid. - When we have not received any money into your account for the last 13 months (unless you have permanently opted in). - If the balance of your account would reduce to less than \$0 after a premium payment. - The date the insurance policy terminates. - The date you die.

-${f 1}$ See the exception for commissioned officers on page 43 .
+1 See the exception for commissioned officers on page 42.